mohitsahoo/api-pydev/README.md

 git clone https://github.com/mohitsahoo/api-pydev.git
 ```

-Then, install the required libraries using pip.
+Then, cd into the directory and install the required libraries using pip.
 ```
+cd api-pydev/
-pip install -r requirements.txt
+python3 -m pip install -r requirements.txt
 ```

 Then run it using: